LilianaOSullivan/ilo/docs/docs/Development/API Usage.md

 ### Log a user in

 To log a user in, we send a PUT request to `/user`.
-The JSON we send along with this request will look as follows
+The JSON we send along with this request will look as follows.

 ```json
 {